RasaHQ/rasa/docs/user-guide/evaluating-models.rst

 .. code-block:: bash

   $ rasa test nlu --config pretrained_embeddings_spacy.yml supervised_embeddings.yml
-    --nlu data/nlu.md --runs 3 --percentages 0, 25, 50, 70, 90
+    --nlu data/nlu.md --runs 3 --percentages 0 25 50 70 90

 By default, it will create a train/test split from your data, then train each pipeline multiple times with 0, 25, 50, 70 and 90% of your intent data excluded from the training set.
 The models are then evaluated on the test set and the f1-score for each exclusion percentage is recorded.
 This process runs three times (i.e. with 3 test sets in total) and then a graph is plotted using the means and standard deviations of the f1-scores.

-The f1-score graph - along with all train/test sets, the trained models, classification and error reports - will be saved into a folder called ``nlu_comparison_results``
+The f1-score graph - along with all train/test sets, the trained models, classification and error reports - will be saved into a folder called ``nlu_comparison_results``.

 Intent Classification